Many more incidents happen abroad or go unreported due to embarrassment or memory loss.

-It's important to note that drink spiking is illegal, whether or not a theft or assault has been carried out.
-It can result in a maximum of 10 years in prison for anyone who is found guilty.
+Whatever the reason, drink spiking is illegal and can result in a maximum of 10 years in prison for anyone who is found guilty.

 Some examples of drugs that have reportedly been used for drink spiking include:

-How can I tell if my drink has been spiked?
+How do I know if my drink has been spiked?

 Most date rape drugs take effect within 15-30 minutes and symptoms usually last for several hours.
 However, if you pass out it will be hard to know the full effect.
 You may still feel some of the symptoms of a date rape drug after a night’s sleep.

-Although your symptoms will depend on which drug has been used, they usually include some of the following:
+Although your symptoms will depend on which substance has been used, they usually include some of the following:

 - lowered inhibitions